omair-a-khan/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hello!
-I am a biostatistician and R developer at Vanderbilt University Medical Center in Nashville, TN.
+I am a biostatistician and R developer at Vanderbilt University Medical Center Department of Biostatistics in Nashville, TN.
 My primary collaboration is with the Vanderbilt Memory & Alzheimer’s Center, a talented team of clinicians and scientists who help advance the understanding of risk factors, early diagnostic markers, and prevention and treatment methods for memory loss and unhealthy cognitive aging.
 I am particularly interested in developing software tools to minimize the challenges associated with collaborations between statisticians and other scientists.

+When I'm not coding, I like to study foreign languages, cook delicious food, and play video games.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/cv.pdf" "newtab" >}}CV{{< /staticref >}}.